kubernetes-sigs/external-dns/docs/tutorials/aws-sd.md

 ## IAM Permissions

 To use the AWS Cloud Map API, a user must have permissions to create the DNS namespace.
-For simple deployments, you need to make sure that your nodes (on which External DNS runs) have an IAM instance profile with the `AWSCloudMapFullAccess` managed policy attached, that provides following permissions:
+You need to make sure that your nodes (on which External DNS runs) have an IAM instance profile with the `AWSCloudMapFullAccess` managed policy attached, that provides following permissions:

 ```
 {